 - Being a competent health care practitioner, while valuable to the public and profession, and for educational role-modelling, is not sufficient to meet the criterion of excellence in CPA. - The Faculty expects that most candidates for promotion will be engaged to some degree in CPA as part of their scholarly life.
-Such baseline activity does not constitute grounds for promotion. - CPA in Education can include: - Instructional innovation/creative excellence: teaching techniques, educational innovations, curriculum development, course planning, evaluation development. - Leadership in the development of professional practice in health professional education. - CPA may be linked to Research to provide an overall assessment of scholarly activity. - Contributions must be related to the candidate's discipline and relevant to his/her appointment at the University of Toronto. - There should be evidence of sustained and current activity. - The focus should be on creativity, innovation, excellence and impact on the profession, not on the quantity of achievement. - There must be evidence that the activity has changed policy-making, organizational decision-making, or clinical practice beyond the candidate's own institution or practice setting, including when the target audience is the general public. - Contributions will not be discounted because they have led to commercial gain, but there must be evidence of scholarship and impact on clinical practice. - Due to the variable activities included under CPA, there may be diverse and sometimes innovative markers used to indicate the impact of the CPA.
-Evidence upon which CPA will be evaluated may include: - Scholarly publications: papers, books, chapters, monographs - Non peer-reviewed and lay publications - Invitations to scholarly meetings or workshops - Invitations to lay meetings or talks/interviews with media and lay publications - Invitations as a visiting professor or scholar - Guidelines and consensus conference proceedings - Development of health policies - Presentations to regulatory bodies, governments, etc. - Evaluation reports of scholarly programs
+Such baseline activity does not constitute grounds for promotion. - CPA in Education can include: - Instructional innovation/creative excellence: teaching techniques, educational innovations, curriculum development, course planning, evaluation development - Leadership in the development of professional practice in health professional education - EDIIA initiatives to support curriculum renewal, updates and strategies to outreach to and /or support underrepresented learners/ trainees - CPA may be linked to research to provide an overall assessment of scholarly activity

+- Contributions must be related to the candidate's discipline and relevant to his/her appointment at the University of Toronto. - There should be evidence of sustained and current activity - The focus should be on creativity, innovation, excellence, and impact on the profession, not on the quantity of achievement. - There must be evidence that the activity has changed policy-making, organizational decision-making, or clinical practice beyond the candidate's own institution or practice setting, including when the target audience is the general public. - Contributions will not be discounted because they have led to commercial gain, but there must be evidence of scholarship and impact on clinical practice. - Due to the variable activities included under CPA, there may be diverse, and a variety of innovative markers used to indicate the impact of the CPA.
+Evidence upon which CPA will be evaluated may include: - Scholarly publications: papers, books, chapters, monographs - Nonpeer-reviewed and lay publications - Invitations to scholarly meetings or workshops - Invitations to lay meetings or talks/interviews with media and lay publications - Invitations as a visiting professor or scholar - Guidelines and consensus conference proceedings - Development of health policies - Presentations to regulatory bodies, governments, etc. - Evaluation reports of scholarly programs - Evidence of dissemination of educational innovation through adoption or incorporation either within or outside the university - Evidence of leadership that has influenced standards and /or enhanced the effectiveness of health professional education - Creation of media (e.g., websites, CDs) - Roles in professional organizations (there must be documentation of the role as to whether the candidate is a leader or a participant) - Contributions to editorial boards of peer-reviewed journals (including Editor-in-Chief, Associate Editor, and board member) - Documentation from an external review - Unsolicited letters and emails - Awards or recognition for CPA role by the profession or by groups outside of the profession (including for practices or scholarly outputs aimed at addressing EDIIA)

-- Evidence of dissemination of educational innovation through adoption or incorporation either within or outside the university - Evidence of leadership that has influenced standards and /or enhanced the effectiveness of health professional education - Creation of media (e.g., websites, CDs) - Roles in professional organizations (there must be documentation of the role as to whether the candidate is a leader or a participant) - Contributions to editorial boards of peer-reviewed journals (including Editor-in-Chief, Associate Editor, and board member) - Documentation from an external review - Unsolicited letters - Awards or recognition for CPA role by the profession or by groups outside of the profession - Media reports documenting achievement or demonstrating the importance of the role played - Analytics related to social media (e.g., number of tweets, impressions, engagements with a product/ content, mentions, requests for use of product, followers and interactions on forums) - Grant and contract record, including evidence of impact on activity of industry clients - Innovation and entrepreneurial activity, as evidenced by new products or new ventures launched or assisted, licensed patents - Technology transfer - Knowledge transfer
+- Media reports documenting achievement or demonstrating the importance of the role played - Analytics related to social media (e.g., number of tweets, impressions, engagements with a product/ content, mentions, requests for use of product, followers and interactions on forums) - Grant and contract record, including evidence of impact on activity of industry clients - Innovation and entrepreneurial activity, as evidenced by new products or new ventures launched or assisted, licensed patents - Technology transfer - Knowledge transfer